vimalmenon/frontend.vimalmenon.com/README.md

 - [ ] Multiple commands
 - [ ] Searching of commands
 - [ ] Standardize the command
-- [ ] Create a working dir for docker
 - [ ] Get Env value during run time